waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Interaction Pre-check:** Before pressing 'A' to interact with any NPC or object, I must first perform a pre-check: verify my character is standing on an adjacent tile AND is facing the target directly.
 Wasting a turn on a failed interaction due to poor positioning is a critical error.
 - **Proactive Stunning:** To avoid wasting turns on failed interactions with moving NPCs, the default strategy must be to use `stun_npc` to freeze them in place *before* attempting to approach and talk to them.
 - **Pathing Interruption:** Even short, automated paths can be interrupted by moving NPCs.
 Proactive stunning is the most reliable strategy to ensure path execution and successful interaction.
+- **IMMEDIATE TOOL MAINTENANCE (Addendum):** Do not defer tool fixes.
+If a tool breaks in a specific context (like a battle menu), I must stay in that context and fix it immediately, even if it means taking damage or losing a turn.
+The context is critical for debugging and is lost once I leave.

 # Game Mechanics & Systems
 - The Day/Night cycle is an important mechanic in this game, affecting events.